An open-source, Windows operating system software with an intuitive interface ideal for a wide range of designs with a free version.

 - Vector Graphics Export: Allows SVG, PNG, and more for clear diagram presentations.

-- Multi-sheet Schematics: Design complex projects with interconnected sheets.
+- Multi-sheet Schematics: Design complex projects with interconnected sheets and editing tools.

-- Intuitive user interface suitable for both beginners and professionals.
+- Save time with an intuitive user interface suitable for both beginners and professionals.

 - Active community with regular updates and enhancements.

-- Steeper learning curve for those new to PCB design.
+- Steep learning curve for those new to PCB design.

 “TinyCad has been my go-to for personal projects.
 The interface can be overwhelming at first, but the depth of functionality it offers is unmatched.”